19 Impressive Natural Remedies to Relieve Seasonal Allergies

-In this post, we’ll explore specific ideas for strengthening the immune system and decreasing the Toxic Body Burden (TBB) that often leads to allergies.
+This article will explore methods for strengthening the immune system and decreasing the Toxic Body Burden (TBB), which often leads to allergies.
 (TBB can be defined as A [total exposure to chemical toxins] – B [the amount of toxicity your organs of elimination can get rid of] = C [TBB].)

 Here, then, are some of the best natural remedies for seasonal allergies.

 Did you know that 70 to 80% of your immune tissues are located in your gut?2

 Supporting these immune cells in the gut are certain strains of beneficial gut flora, the “good bacteria” essential for health.
 A diet rich in unprocessed foods, such as fruits and vegetables, encourages the growth of these bacteria.

 Prebiotics and probiotics are powerful immune boosters that also support healthy intestinal flora.
 Probiotics are cultures of live beneficial bacteria that include Lactobacillus acidophilus and Bifidobacterium bifidum and infantis.